erickhuang65/PythonAlgos/notes.md

 *4 Main elements to any Hash Table*

 Keys: unique identifier.
 Keys are inputs we feed into our hash function.
 It can be any data type - numbers, strings, or even objects.
 The crucial characteristics of keys is that they should be unique.
-If two pieces of data share the sam ekey, it might lead to complications, like collisions
+If two pieces of data share the same key, it might lead to complications, like collisions

 Values or Data: Values are the actual data stored in the Hash Table.
 Can be single number to a complex objects or even a function.